Arithmetic of fuzzy numbers and intervals -- a new perspective with examples

 \begin{example} Let $\xi$ be as in the previous example, that is, $\xi(x)=\chi_{[0,\pi]}(x)\sin x$ and $\eta(x)=\chi_{[\frac{3\pi} 2,\frac{5\pi} {2} ]}\cos x.$ For $\eta$ we have $\eta_l^{-1}(\alpha)=\arcsin(\alpha)+\frac{3}{2}\pi$ and $\eta_r^{-1}(\alpha)=\arcsin(-\alpha)+5\pi\slash 2$ for $\alpha\in[0,1].$ Thus, we invert the functions $x=\arcsin(\alpha)(\arcsin\alpha+3\pi\slash 2)$ and $x=(\arcsin(-\alpha)+\pi)(\arcsin(-\alpha)+5\pi\slash 2)$ to arrive at (see Fig. \ref{sincos})

 or in one piece

 \end{example}

-In section~1 we defined a class of fuzzy numbers $\mathcal{F}_c^0(\R^+)$, where the subscript~``$c$'' stands for ``compact'' to indicate that the characterizing functions defining the numbers have compact support, and the superscript~``$0$'' indicates that these functions are also continuous.
+In section~1 we defined a class of fuzzy numbers $\mathcal{F}_c^0(\R^+)$, where the subscript~``$c$'' stands for ``compact'' to indicate that the characterizing functions defining the fuzzy numbers have compact support, and the superscript~``$0$'' indicates that these functions are also continuous.
 Notably the real numbers $\R$ are beyond the scope of \textit{Definition~1}.
 In this section a second, wider definition is brought in to include the standard real numbers and also the interval numbers (that is, the characteristic functions of intervals).
-Thus, we will allow a characterizing functon $\xi(\cdot)$ to be equal to~1 on a closed interval $[\underline{m},\overline{m}]$ (in the class $\mathcal{F}_c^0(\R^+)$ we had $\underline{m}=\overline{m}$).
-Our findings and statements will henceforth formulated in terms ``fuzzy intervals'' and we will refer to fuzzy numbers as to the subcase that \mbox{$\underline{m}=\overline{m}=x_0$.}
+Thus, we will allow a characterizing function $\xi(\cdot)$ to be equal to~$1$ on a closed interval $[\underline{m},\overline{m}]$ (in the class $\mathcal{F}_c^0(\R^+)$ we had $\underline{m}=\overline{m}$).
+Our findings and statements will henceforth be formulated for ``fuzzy intervals'' and we will refer to fuzzy numbers as to the subcase when \mbox{$\underline{m}=\overline{m}=m$.}

-Moreover, we shall not longer require that the fuzzy components $\xi_l$ and $\xi_r$ be strictly monotone and continuous, and instead require only simple monotonicity and semi-continuity.
+Moreover, we shall no longer require that the fuzzy endpoints $\xi_l$ and $\xi_r$ be strictly monotone and continuous, and instead require only simple monotonicity and semi-continuity.

 This new class shall be denoted by $\Ft.$

 \begin{definition} A fuzzy interval $\xi$ from the class $\Ft$ is characterized by a function $\xi(\cdot):\R^+\to[0,1]$ with the following properties: \begin{itemize} \item[(1)] compact support: the closure of the points $x\in\R^+$, where $\xi(x)>0$ is a closed interval $[l,r]\subset\R^+,$ \item[(2)] The set of points $x\in\R^+$ where the characterizing function $\xi(\cdot)$ attains value $1$ is a closed interval $[\underline{m},\overline{m}]\subset[l,r]$, in other words $\{x\in\R:\xi(x)=1\}=[\underline{m},\overline{m}]\subseteq[l,r]$ \item[(3)] the function $\xi_l(x):= \xi(x)$ for $x\in[l, \underline{m}]$ is non-decreasing and right-continuous, \item[(4)] the function $\xi_r(x):= \xi(x)$ for $x\in[ \overline{m},r]$ is non-increasing and left-continuous. \end{itemize} \end{definition} \begin{remark} Note that conditions $(1)-(4)$ in Definition~\ref{def2} imply that $\xi(\cdot)$ is upper semi-continuous, that is